duodaiz1412/agentic-rag/README.md

 The API will be available at `http://localhost:8001`
 - API docs: `http://localhost:8001/docs` (Swagger UI)
 - Alternative docs: `http://localhost:8001/redoc` (ReDoc)

+## Knowledge Base

+The RAG system includes a knowledge base built from markdown files located in the `knowledge-base/` directory.
+These files contain guides and documentation for both instructors and students.

+### Knowledge Base Structure

+- `instructor-guide/`: Guides for course creators
+- `user-guide/`: Guides for students and learners
+- `faq/`: Frequently asked questions

+### Ingestion

+Knowledge base files are automatically ingested when running the ingestion script.
+The system:
+- Loads all `.md` files from the knowledge base directory
+- Extracts titles and categories from file structure
+- Creates vector embeddings using FastEmbed (local, no API costs)
+- Makes content searchable through the RAG system

+See `knowledge-base/README.md` for more details about the knowledge base structure and content.

 ## API Endpoints